Pediatric

 Quality Vision Care

 Clear and healthy vision is essential for a child’s physical development, academic success, and overall well-being.
-At our eye care center in Spokane Valley, we offer children’s eye exams to check the accuracy of your child’s vision, diagnose any eye conditions, and provide a plan of treatment to ensure they experience the best vision possible!
+At EyeQ Optical, we offer pediatric eye exams in Spokane Valley to check the accuracy of your child’s vision, diagnose any eye conditions, and provide a plan of treatment to ensure they experience the best vision possible!

 When should children have their first eye exam?